-Below is my current investment setup.
-The funds are accumulating, meaning dividends are automatically reinvested.
+If you buy an ‘accumulating’ fund, dividends are automatically reinvested.
 This helps automate the process and keep it passive.
 As of now, buying accumulating funds is the only way to automate the dividend reinvestment process with Vanguard.
 If you were to purchase Vanguard ETFs, there is currently no way to automate dividend reinvestments.
 You would have to manually reinvest the dividend income if that is what you are looking to do.

-My Monthly Passive Investor Report
+My Monthly Passive Investor Reports